Q: I am getting strange noises when I use my Variax. What can I do?

 Q: Can I use altered tuning with the 12-string models?

 A: The processor on the Variax cannot provide 12-string emulation in addition to altered tunings.
 Although a 12-string modeled guitar can be "altered", once the model is altered the 12 string modeling will revert to 6 string modeling.
 Line 6 does not reccomend using 12-string models for altered tunings.

 Attached is a Word document containing advice and tips on alternate tunings with your Variax for downloading purposes.
 They are also included in the body of this FAQ.
-You can also visit our website and read some helpful articles about alternate tuning tips.
+You can also visit our website and read some helpful How-to Articles about alternate tuning tips.

 *Four Variax Alternate Tuning Tips*

 With the development of Variax Workbench software, you can now tune your Variax electric to any alternate tuning you like.
 The Variax Acoustic 700 has this feature built into the guitar itself.
 With the physical Variax tuned to standard pitch, however, the Variax DSP must create the alternate tunings in real time, note by note as you play.
 This is no easy task, and as with any developing technology, there are limitations.
 To get the best musical experience from your alt-tuned Variax, please check out the following four Alternate Tuning Tips.
 They address the most frequently asked questions of Variax owners.